kontent-ai/.github/profile/readme.md

 ## Code of Conduct

-The Kontent team is committed to fostering a welcoming community, therefore all our projects has adopted the [Contributor Covenant Code of Conduct](https://github.com/kontent-ai/repo-template/blob/main/CODE_OF_CONDUCT.md).
+The Kontent.ai team is committed to fostering a welcoming community, therefore all our projects has adopted the [Contributor Covenant Code of Conduct](https://github.com/kontent-ai/repo-template/blob/main/CODE_OF_CONDUCT.md).
 If you have any additional questions or comments, you can contact us directly at devrel@kontent.ai.